waiyanphyoeoo/Secure-SSH-Access-and-User-Setup-on-Ubuntu-Server/README.md

 ---

-🚀 Now ubuntu_user can securely access the server using the .pem key without a password! 🔥 🔑 Public Key Cryptography: Strong encryption, hard to break.
+🚀 Now ubuntu_user can securely access the server using the .pem key without a password! 🔥
+🔑 **Public Key Cryptography**: Strong encryption, hard to break.
-💻 No Password Storage: No password to intercept.
+💻 **No Password Storage**: No password to intercept.
-⚔️ Brute Force Protection: Harder to guess than passwords.
+⚔️ **Brute Force Protection**: Harder to guess than passwords.
-🕵️‍♂️ Keylogging Protection: No keystrokes to capture.
+🕵️‍♂️ **Keylogging Protection**: No keystrokes to capture.
-🔒 Complexity & Strength: Random, secure, long keys.
+🔒 **Complexity & Strength**: Random, secure, long keys.
-🛡️ Single-Use: Keys can be revoked, and sessions are short-lived.
+🛡️ **Single-Use**: Keys can be revoked, and sessions are short-lived.
-🔒 Extra Protection: Option to add a passphrase for the private key.
+🔒 **Extra Protection**: Option to add a passphrase for the private key.

-🚀 More secure than passwords!
+🚀 **More secure than passwords!**